 We exist to improve the health of the community in which we live.
 We want to help families establish good eating habits when it comes to baked goods, and help people (like ourselves) enjoy baked products without worrying about the effects on our weight and circulatory system.
 In a nutshell, it’s about using simple, real, and recognizable ingredients in their natural state.
 We strive to reduce the proportions of fat and sugar used in many of today’s baked products, yet without compromising the taste and pleasure of eating fresh baked goods.

-We care about the condition of the earth, because we believe we’re stewards thereof.
+We care about the condition of the earth because we believe we’re stewards thereof.
 Perhaps because America has affordable resources, we’re not very good at conserving them.
-As a business, we strive to counter this trend by being efficient with our resources:
+At Wood Street, we have a few steps we’ve taken in hopes of making our footprint a bit smaller:

 The bakery market has made significant shifts in the past decades.
 A shift from “Ma & Pa bakeries” to large industry players with wide distribution channels has resulted in a less flexible, more centralized source of what we eat.
 Preservatives have become commonplace to bridge the time lag between production and sale.
 More and more small town bakeries are going by the wayside, as consumers opt for the convenience and price of trucked-in goods.
 The local baker can seldom compete from a cost perspective, prompting many small-town bakeries to go out of business.